AledPeart/cardiff_skateboard_club/TESTING.md

 There results were positive overall, with some areas highlighted as 'opportunities' for improvement.
 I noted theres and made the following changes:
 * Addfed a descriptive Meta tag to the site header.
 * Reduced the size of all images to improve load times.
+* Removed the hero image on mobile, now only showing the CSC logo, this has improved performance and is also more asthetically pleasing.
 * Increased the resoloution of the site logo to improve accesibility score.
 * Streamlined the sited CDN links and moved script links to the bottom of the base template.
 * Added aria labels to buttons and more more descriptive anchor links to improve accessibility.